MicrosoftDocs/windowsserverdocs/WindowsServerDocs/remote/remote-desktop-services/clients/remote-desktop-mac.md

 ## Connect to an RD Gateway to access internal assets

 A Remote Desktop Gateway (RD Gateway) lets you connect to a remote computer on a corporate network from anywhere on the Internet.
-You can create and manage your gateways using the Remote Desktop client.
+You can create and manage your gateways in the preferences of the app or while setting up a new desktop connection.

-To set up a new gateway:
+To set up a new gateway in preferences:

-1. In the Connection Center, click **Settings > Gateways**.
+1. In the Connection Center, click **Preferences > Gateways**.
-2. Click **Add Remote Desktop gateway**.
-3. Enter the following information:
+2. Click the **+** button at the bottom of the table Enter the following information:
   - **Server name** – The name of the computer you want to use as a gateway.
 This can be a Windows computer name, an Internet domain name, or an IP address.
 You can also add port information to the server name (for example: **RDGateway:443** or **10.0.0.1:443**).
   - **User name** - The user name and password to be used for the Remote Desktop gateway you are connecting to.
 You can also select **Use connection credentials** to use the same user name and password as those used for the remote desktop connection.

-## Manage your user accounts
+## Manage your user accounts (available in beta only)

 When you connect to a desktop or remote resources, you can save the user accounts to select from again.
 You can manage your user accounts by using the Remote Desktop client.

 To create a new user account:

-1. In the Connection Center, click **Settings** > **User Names**.
+1. In the Connection Center, click **Settings** > **Accounts**.
-2. Tap **Add User Account**.
+2. Click **Add User Account**.
 3. Enter the following information:
    - **User Name** - The name of the user to save for use with a remote connection.
 You can enter the user name in any of the following formats: user_name, domain\user_name, or user_name@domain.com.
    - **Password** - The password for the user you specified.
 Every user account that you want to save to use for remote connections needs to have a password associated with it.
+   -**Friendly Name** - If you are using the same user account with different passwords set a friendly name to disticnt those user accounts.
 4. Tap **Save**, and then tap **Settings**.
-5. Tap **Done** to save the  new configuration.

 ## Customize your display resolution
 You can specify the display resolution for the remote desktop session.